 For further information and inquiries please contact Mr. Gerald Ottenbreit, Jr. at firstname.lastname@example.org or call the ARC at 313-593-5181.

 The Armenian Research Center is in 136 FCN, at 19000 Hubbard Drive.
+Consult the UM-Dearborn illustrated campus map for the location of the FCN building on Hubbard Dr.

 Our mailing address is: